 The difference between the true cost and given interest payment (semi-annually) = $3790.31 – $3000 = $790.31.

-This difference ($790.31) is credited in the Discount on Bonds Payable account.
+This difference ($790.31) is credited to the Discount on Bonds Payable account.

 Now let’s think about a virtual account where we shall keep the calculations of the carrying value (book value) of the bond.

-The value on the basis of which we calculate the true cost of the fund (that we got from selling a bond) is called the carrying value.
+Carrying value is the value on the basis of which we calculate the true cost of the fund (that we got from selling a bond).